Tchang27/shobu_rl/documents/training.md

         - against 6200v2: 32-1-17
         - against 8300v2: 25-2-23
     - Model improved from `Intial`, even with `Start from sharper prior, learned value function`
-    - Policy distribution still mostly flat
+    - Policy distribution still mostly flat but competitive with sharper prior;
-    - Continue from other run; it can only barely find mate in 1 with the test case, and doesn't search into the checkmate position for the second candidate move
+    could indicate that the prior doesn't need to be very sharp, just good enough
+    - Try curriculum learning: introduce random positions and play out from there

 ## `Start from sharper prior, learned value function`
 Epochs 4200v2 - 8300v2